AlexsLemonade/refinebio-examples/clustering/README.md

 #### Using your own data

-For all the examples in this module, the gene expression data and sample metadata are stored in a `data/` directory.
+For the example in this module, the gene expression data and sample metadata are stored in a `data/` directory.
-If you'd like to adapt an example to include data you've obtained from [refine.bio](https://www.refine.bio/), we recommend placing the files in the `data/` directory and changing the filenames and paths in the notebooks to match these files.
+If you'd like to adapt an example to include data you've obtained from [refine.bio](https://www.refine.bio/), we recommend placing the files in the `data/` directory and changing the filenames and paths in the notebook to match these files.
-We suggest saving plots and results to `plots/` and `results/` directories, respectively, as these are automatically created by the notebooks if you move notebooks outside of the GitHub repository structure.
+We suggest saving plots and results to `plots/` and `results/` directories, respectively, as these are automatically created by the notebook if you move notebooks outside of the GitHub repository structure.

+[The clustering R Notebook](https://github.com/AlexsLemonade/refinebio-examples/blob/master/clustering/clustering_example.nb.html) could be manipulated to sort by another summary statistic to create a heatmap, depending on your dataset and your research questions.

 ***
 ## Clustering data in GenePattern